jmiramont/benchmarks-detection-denoising/README.md

 """
 ```

 In the next part of the file, your method is encapsulated in a new class called `NewMethod` (you can change this name if you prefer to).
 The only requisite for the class that represents your method is that it inherits from the [abstract class](https://docs.python.org/3/library/abc.html) `MethodTemplate`.
 Abstract classes are not implemented, but they serve the purpose of establishing a template for new classes by forcing the implementation of certain *abstract* methods.
-This simply means that you will have to implement a class method called -unsurprisingly- `method()`:
+This simply means that you will have to implement the class constructor and a class method called -unsurprisingly- `method()`:

 ```python